sage-code/maj/basic.md

 Next examples show how to use interrogative prepositions:

-* qui ser'upa der?  = who whas there?
+* ke mag'ufu te ?  = what are you going to eat ?
-* que mag'ufu te ?  = what are you going to eat ?
+* ki ser'upa der?  = who whas there?
-* quo ser'ure tea beba ?  = how is your drink ?
+* ko ser'ure tea beba ?  = how is your drink ?

 Asking about location can be explicit using que:

-* que loca te and'ure? = where are you going?
+* ke loca te and'ure? = where are you going?
-* que loca te ven'ure? = where are you coming from?
+* ke loca te ven'ure? = where are you coming from?
-* que loca te ser'ure? = where are you from?
+* ke loca te ser'ure? = where are you from?

 You can ask about location isomg `ubi` or time isomg `cud`:

-* ubi seru la loca que tu jocu? = where is the place you play?
+* do seru la loca ke tu jocu? = where is the place you play?
-* uta seru la topa que zu venu? = when  is the time they come?
+* ku seru la tepa ke zu venu? = when  is the time they come?

 **expressions**